 Bill Grant is the Deputy Commissioner of Energy and Telecommunications for the Minnesota Department of Commerce.
-He is responsible for developing and managing programs and policies for Energy Planning and Advocacy, Energy Facility Permitting, the State Energy Office, Energy Assistance, Telecommunications, and the Broadband Development Office.
+He is responsible for developing and managing programs and policies for Energy Planning and Advocacy, Energy Facility Permitting, the State Energy Office, Energy Assistance and Telecommunications.

 Before joining the Department in February 2011, Grant served as associate executive director of the Izaak Walton League of America, a position he held since 1995.
 The Izaak Walton League protects America's outdoors through education, community-based conservation, and promotion of outdoor recreation.